MoonfarmerTCG/Game/README.md

 ![](https://github.com/MoonfarmerTCG/Game/blob/main/card_description.png)

+# Communicating with your friends during the game

+Cockatrice has a chat function, but it only supports text.
+It's best to setup a Discord channel for you to talk to each other by audio.

 # License

 All the collection, including game rules and artwork, is licensed under a CC BY-NC-ND license.
 You can not sell any of the work nor use it for any kind of commercial purposes.
 Full attribution must be given to the creators.